josephjcross/josephjcross.github.io/_pages/about.md

   - /about.html
 ---

+(I'm aware that this page is not working well on mobile and that you can't access the other pages!
+Will try to fix soon...)

 Hello!

 I am a humanist specializing in ancient Mediterranean literature, in particular the Hebrew Bible and Ancient Egyptian literature.
 Currently I am researcher at the Humboldt-Universität zu Berlin with the European Research Council-funded project [From Texts to Literature: Demotic Egyptian Papyri and the Formation of the Hebrew Bible (DEMBIB)](https://www.theologie.hu-berlin.de/en/dembib/dembib).